Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 coffee shop working space

-Similar to hotel’s, some coffee shops allow you to use their space for free, whilst others may require you to buy from them.
-It’s like a trial and error test for these type of venues.
+Similar to hotels, some coffee shops allow you to use their space for free, whilst others may require you to buy from them.
+It’s like a trial-and-error test for these types of venues.
 The Oasis Centre in Waterloo, run by a Christian charity, has a cafe and library, where you can sit and work for free.
 They also have free wifi that you don’t need a library card for and they also have available plug sockets.
 It’s a secret gem!

 8. Barbican Centre